edwinm/bitstorm.org/weblogdata/weblog/2024-10/creating-an-svg-icon-sprite.md

 Scroll to the side to see that the file names used are `sprite.svg#star`, `sprite.SVG#circle-user-round` etc.

+## Browser support

+You can find browser support in [Can I use: SVG fragment identifiers](https://caniuse.com/svg-fragment).
+If you want to support older browsers, then use the separate icon SVG files as a fallback.
+For modern browsers you can use the sprite.

 ## Using SVG icons on the web

 If you want to use more graphical effects using `mask-image`, see my other article about SVG icons: